pnp/PnP-Provisioning-Schema/ProvisioningSchema-2021-03.md

 Element|Type|Description
 -------|----|-----------
-DefaultColumnValues|[DefaultColumnValues](#defaultcolumnvalues)|The Default Columne Values entries of the Folder, optional collection of elements.
+DefaultColumnValues|[DefaultColumnValues](#defaultcolumnvalues)|The Default Column Values entries of the Folder, optional collection of elements.
 PropertyBagEntries|[PropertyBagEntries](#propertybagentries)|The Property Bag entries of the root folder, optional collection of elements.
 ContentTypeBindings|[ContentTypeBindings](#contenttypebindings)|The ContentTypeBindings entries of the List Instance, optional collection of elements.
 Views|[Views](#views)|The Views entries of the List Instance, optional collection of elements.